All you need to know

 - When the wool starts to smell

 - When the wool cover leaks on a larger area

 - When you think it’s time again

 Which cleaning method you choose depends primarily on the intensity of the soiling

 General cleaning with wool detergent

-Wool covers should be washed as a routine every 3-4 weeks (depends on how many wool covers you use).
-You can do that either by hand or by using the wool-washing program of your washing machine at maximum 40 degree celsius.
+Wool covers should be washed as a routine every 2-3 weeks (depends on how many wool covers you use).
+You can do that either by hand or by using the wool-washing program of your washing machine at maximum 30 degree celsius.
 Therefore you can use a conventional wool detergent.
-However, from time to time deep cleaning with olive soap is needed because wool detergent is not designed to clean wool thoroughly from urine and faeces.
+However, from time to time deep cleaning is needed because wool detergent is not designed to clean wool thoroughly from urine and poop.